mozilla/bug-handling/_policies/triage-bugzilla.md

 If you need to change who is responsible for triaging a bug in a component, please [file a bug against bugzilla.mozilla.org in the Administration component](https://bugzilla.mozilla.org/enter_bug.cgi?product=bugzilla.mozilla.org&component=Administration).
 When a new component is created, a triage owner **must** be named.

+### Rotating triage

+Some components are monitored by a rotation of triagers.
+In those cases, the triage owner should be seen as the person responsible for assuring the component is triaged, but the work is done by the people in the rotation.
+The [rotations are managed as calendars](https://github.com/mozilla/relman-auto-nag/tree/master/auto_nag/scripts/configs).

+If you wish to set up a rotation for triaging one or more components, contact the Bugzilla team on Slack (#bmo.)

+### Firefox::General and Toolkit::General

+Bugs in Firefox::General are fitted with Bug Bug's model to see if there's another component with a high liklihood of fit, and if a threshold confidence is achived, the bug is moved to that component.

+Members of the community also review bugs in this component and try to move them to a component.

+There are also two, rotating triagers for the component.
+They review the remaining bugs over the course of a month and move them if possible.

+To volunteer for this rotation, contact the Bugzilla team on Slack (#bmo.)

 ## What Do You Triage

 As a triage owner the queries you should be following for your component are: